pgrobasillobre/FRET_Embedlab/README.md

 FretLab is designed for speed and scalability using parallel processing with OpenMP and efficient linear algebra routines.

-## Prerequisites
+## Installation

-Before building FretLab, ensure the following dependencies are installed:
+FretLab requires the following dependencies:

 - CMake 3.14 or higher
-- Python 2.7
+- Python 3.8+
 - Fortran compiler (gfortran 9.3.0 or higher recommended)
 - LAPACK/BLAS libraries (MKL suggested)
 - Python `runtest` module (`pip install runtest`)